ramishenouda/SoulMate/README.md

   </a>
 </p>

-SoulMate is a dating website where people can meet, chat, and like eachother.
+SoulMate is a dating website where people can meet, chat, and like each other.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software:

 - npm